HOLISTIC HEALTH

 Where as Holistic Health focuses on treating the person as a whole—mind, body, and spirit—rather than just collection of the symptoms of a disease and emphasizes balance and harmony within the body and with the environment.
 It uses natural remedies, lifestyle changes, and alternative therapies for overall wellbeing.

-Incorporates a wide range of modalities including nutrition, exercise, stress management, and alternative therapies.
+• Incorporates a wide range of modalities including Nutrition,Yoga,Fitness, and alternate therapies.

-Views the member as an active participant in their own health.
+• Views the member as an active participant in their own health journey.

 What we offer in Integrative Medicine?